See new trail maps below (current as of October 20, 2017)

 In coordination with Prince William County, a future trail to be constructed by others has been proposed on parallel roadways.
 Two segments of this trail adjacent to proposed Park and Ride lots at University Blvd and along Balls Ford Road will be constructed as part of the Transform 66 project.

-The following images show the trail on the highway side of the noise barrier, as well as on the other side.
+The following images show the trail on the highway side of the noise barrier, outside of the noise barrier away from the highway, and without the noise barrier.

 The bike trail will be 10 feet wide, with a 2 foot-wide shoulder on each side, in accordance with VDOT standards.
 In certain space-constrained locations, the trail width may be reduced to 8 feet, with shoulders.